Loading...

 No. Under the POAA and common law, fines must be for violations of rules that are clearly stated in the CC&Rs or bylaws.
 The HOA cannot fine you for violating a rule that was not previously disclosed to you.
 If you receive a fine for an unstated rule, demand clarification and cite the CC&R section the HOA claims you violated.

-Request the records again in writing, citing O.C.G.A. § 44-3-227.
-Give the HOA 10 business days to respond.
+Request the records again in writing, citing your bylaws and the Georgia Nonprofit Corporation Code (Title 14).
+Give the HOA a reasonable time (e.g., 10 business days) to respond.
 If they continue to deny access without reasonable justification, consult an attorney about filing a lawsuit to compel disclosure.
 While Georgia does not provide statutory damages like Florida does, courts will enforce the right to access records.

 No. Even without specific statute requiring it, common law fairness principles require that you receive notice of an alleged violation and have an opportunity to respond or cure it before being fined.
 If the HOA fined you without notice or an opportunity to be heard, that violates fairness principles and may be grounds to invalidate the fine.